Links

 An example would be a People to Positions link where the from_id would be the People dataset ID property e.g., Employee Number and the to_id would be the Position dataset ID property e.g., Position ID

-The link_id is automatically calculated by Orgvue from the from_id and to_id which must be included within the request body schema
+The from_id and to_id must be included within the request body schema and the link_id is then automatically calculated by Orgvue from them

 To create, update or delete links the links "Sync import" endpoint is used